Understanding CUI: Controlled Unclassified Information

 Where CUI Lives in Your Environment

-The search process involves several steps.
-First, talk to your technical teams about what data they know is sensitive.
-Your system administrators probably know which systems handle customer data.
-Your developers might know which systems contain technical specifications.
-Your business development team knows what information they share with customers.
-Second, search your file systems and shared drives for documents from DoD customers.
-Third, check whether your employees have taken documents home or stored them on personal devices.
-Fourth, review your email systems.
-Sensitive information flows through email constantly, and it often stays there indefinitely.
-Fifth, check your backup systems.
-If you're backing up systems that contain CUI, those backups themselves are CUI and need protection.
-Sixth, check cloud storage and collaboration tools.
-If you're using Google Drive, OneDrive, Slack, or similar tools, CUI might be stored there.
+The search process involves talking to your technical teams about what data they know is sensitive — your system administrators probably know which systems handle customer data, your developers might know which systems contain technical specifications, your business development team knows what information they share with customers.
+Search your file systems and shared drives for documents from DoD customers.
+Check whether your employees have taken documents home or stored them on personal devices.
+Review your email systems, because sensitive information flows through email constantly and it often stays there indefinitely.
+Check your backup systems — if you're backing up systems that contain CUI, those backups themselves are CUI and need protection.
+Check cloud storage and collaboration tools, because CUI might be stored there as well.

 CUI doesn't just mean documents.
 It can be in system configuration files.
 It can be embedded in software code.
 It can be in presentations.
 It can be in meeting notes.
 It can be in photographs or diagrams.
 It can be in database records.
 The key is understanding what information qualifies as CUI in your environment, not just looking for marked documents.